vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_EmergencyReparentShard.md

 ---
 ## vtctldclient EmergencyReparentShard

-### Synopsis

 Reparents the shard to the new primary.
-Assumes the old primary is dead and not responding
+Assumes the old primary is dead and not responding.

 ```
-vtctldclient EmergencyReparentShard <keyspace/shard> [flags]
+vtctldclient EmergencyReparentShard <keyspace/shard>
 ```

 ### Options